opsani/k8s-demo/README.md

 ### Install options:
 https://kubernetes.io/docs/setup/

+For a quick-start guide to installing a K8S cluster on AWS using `kops`, and then deploying the voting app, see this [readme](/kops_install.md)

 ### Install minikube on a ubuntu host.

 Requires docker to be pre installed, sets up a single node cluster on the host, no extra VMs started (besides the one the host may run on):